Mountain View, California: 2010 census

-As of 2013, according to the US Bureau of Labor Statistics, Mountain View had an unemployment rate of 5%.
-It had a female population of 49.1 percent and a male population of 50.9 percent.
-Persons under five were 7.1 percent, persons under 18 were 19.7 percent, and persons age 65 and older were 10.6 percent.
-In 2016, 8.7 percent of people in Mountain View were living below the poverty line.
-Of the citizens over the age of sixteen, 64.3 percent were employed in the labor force, while 26.2 percent were not.

 According to the Santa Clara County Homeless Census and Survey, the number of homeless individuals in Mountain View increased 51% from 2015 to 2017, with 276 homeless individuals in 2015, and 416 in 2017.
 In August 2017, the Mercury News reported that Mountain View had seen RVs and recreational vehicles become the choice of residence for many working poor in the city.
 The city's communications coordinator called it a "new" situation, noting that many of the residents living in RVs were working up to three jobs, and that affordable housing was hard to come by in the city.
 In December 2017, Google received approval to build nearly 10,000 new units of housing near its future campus in the city.